kusuwada/libcollector/README.md

 See and Edit `libcollector/settings.yml`

 #### target_repositories
 List of the target repositories.
-Format is bellow
+Format is below
 ```
 {owner}/{repository}
 ```